People often use the term AI to mean all of these things, one of these things, or something altogether different.

 If you’d like to learn more about using Google slides as a collaborative workspace or schedule a demonstration, contact Tracey or our Quick Tech Help service.

-Jamboard (Jamboard Tip Sheet) will be discontinued on December 31, 2024.
+Jamboard (Jamboard Tip Sheet) will be closed down on October 1, 2024.
 Using Google slides this way is a possible alternative.
 In the Sample Jamboard folder you can see activities by some Ontario literacy practitioners (and me) that you can copy and adapt to the Google slides method.

 You will also see a folder called EDTechTeacher Samples where you will find copies of many of the Jamboards that were shared in the shared in the Building digital skills with Google workshop.